From William Fender, Barry Dock, Wales.

 - He says young maid will you come along with me

-To the sunny shore of Amer-eye-kee. - She says young man I will will go along with ye
+Down in those valleys down below! - She says young man I will will go along with ye

 To the sunny shores of Amer-eye-kee. - And when they reached that sunny land